It seems the rules keep changing.

 This suggests that there are, at the very least, a quarter of a million distinct English words… 1

-If we stick to all single case, then a program needs to try only 250,000 times 250,000 (62.5 million) times to be guaranteed to stumble onto a two-word password.
-I say “only” 62.5 million because to a computer running with speeds measured in billions of operations a second, that’s nothing.
+If we stick to a single case (upper or lower, just not mixed), then a program needs to try only 250,000 x 250,000 (62.5 billion) times to be guaranteed to stumble onto a two-word password.
+I say “only” 62.5 billion because to a computer running with speeds measured in billions of operations a second, that’s nothing.

-Yes, you can add names and random capitalization to the mix, and perhaps even insert digits, but even that slightly-obfuscated dictionary-based approach to password cracking remains something that is easily performed by today’s technology.
+Yes, you can add names and random capitalization to the mix, and perhaps even insert digits, but even that slightly obfuscated dictionary-based approach to password cracking is easily performed by today’s technology.

-It’s now quite possible for hackers to just try everything.
+It’s now quite possible for hackers to try literally everything.

 Let’s say you’ve been really, really good and you have an eight-character password made up of completely random letters, numbers, and symbols.

-That’s still a good password, but not a great password.
+That’s a good password — perhaps the best you can do in eight characters — but it’s not a great password.

 It’s estimated that such a password could be cracked (offline) in a little over 18 hours.2

-Now, the most common response that I get when I throw out numbers like that is, “How can they try that many, that fast when I get locked out after three wrong attempts?”
+Now, the most common response I get is, “How can they try that many that fast when I get locked out after getting it wrong three times?”

-In the online scenario, it’s very true that they can’t try quite that fast, but they can still try fast enough for it to be a serious issue, particularly for dictionary attacks.
+In the online scenario — accessing the service directly attempting to break in — they can’t try nearly that fast.
+However, they can use other techniques to try fast enough for it to still be a serious issue.

-For example, I can envision a botnet that’s not only sending spam, but is also performing a distributed dictionary attack against a set of email accounts at the same time.
-Slowly and from different locations, so as not to trip any limit filters, they try millions of passwords against hundreds of thousands of accounts.
+For example, consider a botnet of hundreds of thousands of computers across the globe performing a distributed dictionary attack against a set of email accounts.
+Slowly, patiently, and from different locations so as not to trip any limit filters, they try millions of passwords against hundreds of thousands of accounts.

-Eventually, they’ll hit pay dirt — especially if they try those “known most common” passwords first.
+Eventually, they’ll hit pay dirt — especially if they try those “most common” passwords first.

-But surprisingly, that’s not why eight characters is too short.
-A random eight-character password will probably protect you just fine from these types of online attacks.
+Surprisingly, that’s not why eight characters is too short.
+A truly random eight-character password will probably protect you just fine from these types of online attacks.

-It’s the offline attack that you need to worry about, where your eight-character password – possibly any eight-character password — might be cracked in microseconds.
+It’s the offline attack you need to worry about, where your eight-character password — any eight-character password — might be cracked in microseconds.

-To understand how that can be, we need to start by understanding how passwords are stored.
-But first, we need to realize that guessing from the outside is only one way to get password information.
-Occasionally, it’s something else.
+To understand how that can be, we need to understand how passwords are stored.
+But first we need to realize that guessing from the outside is only one way to get password information, and it’s no longer the most common.

-Every so often, we hear of an online service that has been hacked into and their database stolen.
+Every so often, we hear that an online service has been hacked into and had their database stolen.

-What that typically means is that rather than trying to guess logins one at a time, a hacker has infiltrated the systems of the service and snatched a copy of some or all of the user accounts database.
+What that usually means is that rather than trying to guess logins one at a time, a hacker has infiltrated the systems of the service and snatched a copy of some or all of the user-account database.